funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 :code:`-f "something"` | :code:`--file "something"`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     Read the given file and test all domains inside it.
-You can also provide a URL directly and PyFunceble will downloadit, and test the content of the given URL as if it was a local stored file.
+You can also provide a URL to a source file directly and PyFunceble will download it, and test the content of the given URL as if it was a locally stored file.
+See also :code:`--link "something"`

 .. note::
     We consider one line as one domain or one commented line.
 A line can be commented at the end.